Mira Jalosuo: Personal life

 She holds a bachelor's degree in chemistry from the University of Minnesota and a degree in forensic science from Hamline University.

 Jalosuo and her wife, Emilee, were married in April 2016.
 Their first child was born in 2021.
 Emilee played semi-professional rugby with the Twin Cities Gemini.

 She is the owner and president of the Minnesota Ice Cougars, a women's junior ice hockey club that she purchased in 2018.
 Based in Roseville, Minnesota, the club has teams in the 14U, 16U, and 19U age groups; the Minnesota Ice Cougars 19U AAA team plays in the USA Hockey Tier 1 U19 league.

 In 2021, Pasi Mustonen, head coach of the Finnish women's national team, sparked controversy when he suggested in an interview that Noora Räty may have broken the law by not attending a national team training camp in preparation for the 2021 IIHF Women's World Championship.
-Jalosuo was one of a small number of former national team players to speak to the media about the incident and she assessed Mustonen's behavior as unprofessional, felt it showed a lack of respect for the players, and she further emphasized that if a coach at her hockey company were to make similar comments, they would be immediately fired.
+Jalosuo was one of a small number of former national team players to speak to the media about the incident and she assessed Mustonen's behaviour as unprofessional, felt it showed a lack of respect for the players, and she further emphasized that if a coach at her hockey company were to make similar comments, they would be immediately fired.